ynsemrkurt/CineAI/README.md

 # 🙏 Thanks

-Thanks to everyone who contributed to the development process and supported the project.
+Thanks to Mobillium for the development process and to everyone who supported the project.

 </div>